Sprint Burndown Analysis

 For Jira teams running Scrum, burndown analysis turns the daily standup from a status report into a diagnostic conversation.
 Patterns across sprints, such as late-sprint surges or flat mid-sprint periods, reveal opportunities for workflow improvements.

-Understand and act on sprint burndown analysis with KPI Tree
+Understand and act on Sprint Burndown Analysis with KPI Tree

 KPI Tree generates sprint burndown charts from your Jira data warehouse, tracking daily remaining work.
 Place this in your sprint execution tree with commitment accuracy and velocity as related metrics.